 Once the holidays and hockey season are over, I tend to change my tune about winter.
 If you’re like-minded, we’ve got plenty of free ways to hunker down inside and wait out the rest of the cold snap.
-Or, if you desire to be out of doors, we’ve included some frosty winter festivals and a really cool art event on White Bear Lake.
+Or, if you desire to be out of doors, we’ve included some frosty winter festivals and a really cool art event on Lake Harriet in Minneapolis:

 2) Art Shanty Projects | Lake Harriet, Minneapolis

-The Art Shanty Projects is an annual pop-up exhibit mixing art with the hardiness of Minnesotans and our unique love of ice fishing.
+The Art Shanty Projects is an annual pop-up exhibit mixing art with the hardiness of Minnesotans and our love of the lakes.
 These unique icehouses, designed by local artists, are strongly encouraged to be interactive — herein lies the fun of bringing the whole family out to see them.
 The creative little spaces on the frozen lake combined with an attitude of embracing winter make for an event worth checking out.
 Runs weekends through Feb 11, 10am-4pm.

 Three tips to keep in mind you should consider bringing kids out: